Art of Keeping

 Home Organizing

-Declutter your space, create systems that stick, and tackle those “someday” projects.
+Declutter your space, create systems that stick, and tackle those 'someday' projects.
+Don’t hesitate if your project feels overwhelming—I’m here to help without judgment.
+Let’s create flow in your home again.

 House Management

 Clutter and overwhelm often stem from unfinished projects and lingering to-dos.
-Streamline life with support hiring contractors, delegating tasks, and managing projects.
+Reclaim your time and energy with help coordinating home service professionals, overseeing projects, and managing upkeep.

 Why I do this Work

 Everyone deserves a space that feels safe, supportive, and truly their own.
-My approach is rooted in kindness, self-care, and accessibility, always centered around your unique needs and circumstances.
-I aim to empower you to reclaim control over your space without judgment, helping you create an environment that works for you, not the other way around.
+Getting organized with me is a process rooted in kindness, self-care, and accessibility, centered around your unique needs and circumstances.
+My goal is to help you stand in your power and take control of your space- let's create an environment that works for you, not the other way around.

 Your Partner in Calm,